rakeshdhote/Udacity-Self_Driving_Car_NanoDegree/P10_Model_Predictive_Controller/README.md

 waypoints_ys[i] = dy * cos(delayedPsi) - dx * sin(delayedPsi);
 ```

+As discussed in the lecture notes, a third degree polynomial can express the real world road scenario, hence it is used to fit the waypoints.
+Using the third degree polynomial coefficints and state, the next state of the car can be predicted via optimization problem.

 ## 4. Model Predictive Control with Latency

-The student implements Model Predictive Control that handles a 100 millisecond latency.
-Student provides details on how they deal with latency.
+A kinematic model is used to deal with 100 ms latency.
+The latency is converted into the `dt` to calculate the delayed state.
+This state is used as base starting state for the subsequent calculations.

 ## Basic Build Instructions
 1. Clone this repo.